keathley/keathley.github.io/_posts/2020/2020-07-20-telemetry-conventions.md

 a lot of inconsistency in how telemetry is used across projects.
 I thought it would be good to write up some of the conventions that I've been using.

+I'm treating this as a living document.
+I expect that things may change and I'll try to capture those changes here.

 ## Keep your names consistent

 You should choose event names and stick to them.
 Do not allow users to